Dental Hygienist Training and Career FAQ

 - The highest-earning 10 percent received more than $101,820 per year, or $48.95 an hour.

-Plus, since over 60 percent only work part time, it's important to take this into consideration.
+Many hygienists only work part time, it's important to take this into consideration.
 Not only does this profession pay quite well, it also requires fewer hours than many other allied health professions.
 Additionally, when you compare a dental hygiene salary to the wage for similar jobs, you can see that hygienists earn substantially more.

 If you are wondering whether a career in this field is a good move, the career outlook data is encouraging.
 The rising number of openings in this profession can be attributed to a variety of factors.
 For one thing, the increased understanding of how oral health affects overall health is driving demand for preventive dental care.
 Additionally, new advances in the field, along with an aging population, are creating further opportunities.
 Plus, since there are millions of individuals across the country who lack access to a dentist, many state and local organizations are stepping up and funding dental hygienist services to fill the gap.